Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

     | Address Width                   | 32                        |

-9. Click **OK** to accept the changes.
+    - Click **OK** to accept the changes.

+7. Connect the blocks

-10. Click the **Run Connection Automation** link in the Diagram window to automate the remaining connections.
+   - Click the **Run Connection Automation** link in the Diagram window to automate the remaining connections.

-11. In the Run Connection Automation dialog box make sure the **All Automation** box is checked, then click **OK** to accept the default connections.
+   - In the Run Connection Automation dialog box make sure the **All Automation** box is checked, then click **OK** to accept the default connections.
 The finished diagram should look like the following figure.